-Join Tim Grey for an in-depth discussion in this video Using layer groups for organization, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Using layer groups for organization, part of Photoshop: Creating Composites (2012).

 As you start getting more and more sophisticated with composite imaging, …you'll likely find that things start to get a little bit complicated. …You'll start adding multiple image layers, multiple text layers, a variety …of different elements to create a composite images. …There are a wide range of uses for such a composite, but you want to make sure that …in that process you're staying organized.
 In this case, I have a relatively simple …composite image.
 There's really not that much going on, I …have a Background Image layer, I have a Flower layer that has been blended in …with some layer effects, and a layer mask.…